-The Corporate Governance and Nominating Committee currently consists of Per-Kristian Halvorsen (Chairman), Crawford W. Beveridge and Sean Maloney, each of whom qualifies as an independent director under the listing standards of The NASDAQ Stock Market.
+The Corporate Governance and Nominating Committee currently consists of Per-Kristian Halvorsen (Chairman) and Crawford W. Beveridge, each of whom qualifies as an independent director under the listing standards of The NASDAQ Stock Market.

-The Corporate Governance and Nominating Committee is responsible for the development of general criteria regarding the qualifications and selection of members of the Board of Directors and recommending candidates for election to the Board of Directors.
-The Corporate Governance and Nominating Committee is also responsible for developing overall governance guidelines, overseeing the performance of the Board of Directors and reviewing and making recommendations regarding director composition and the mandates of Board of Directors committees.
-The Corporate Governance and Nominating Committee will consider recommendations of candidates for the Board of Directors submitted by stockholders of the Company; for more information, see "Corporate Governance-Nominating Process for Recommending Candidates for Election to the Board of Directors."
+The Corporate Governance and Nominating Committee is responsible for the development of general criteria regarding the qualifications and selection of members of the Board and recommending candidates for election to the Board.
+The Corporate Governance and Nominating Committee is also responsible for developing overall governance guidelines, overseeing the performance of the Board and reviewing and making recommendations regarding director composition and the mandates of Board committees.
+The Corporate Governance and Nominating Committee will consider recommendations of candidates for the Board submitted by stockholders of the Company; for more information, see "Corporate Governance-Nominating Process for Recommending Candidates for Election to the Board."

-The Corporate Governance and Nominating Committee held four meetings during fiscal 2011.
-The Corporate Governance and Nominating Committee has adopted a written charter approved by the Board of Directors, which is available on the Company's website at www.autodesk.com under "Investors-Corporate Governance."
+The Corporate Governance and Nominating Committee held 4 meetings during fiscal 2012.
+The Corporate Governance and Nominating Committee has adopted a written charter approved by the Board, which is available on the Company's website at www.autodesk.com under "Investors-Corporate Governance."